 The Scriptures teach that there is one God, eternally existing in three Persons: the Father, the Son, and the Holy Spirit.
 This God is the sole creator of this universe and everything in it.
 Although God created humanity and the universe without fault, humanity sinned by rebelling against God and His good purposes and incurred His wrath and curse.
 To redeem humanity from this cursed state, the Son humbled Himself to become a true man in the person of Jesus of Nazareth and by His life, death, and resurrection from the dead accomplished all that was necessary to redeem all who have faith in Him.
 Jesus Christ calls all people everywhere to place their faith in Him alone for salvation.

 We confess this in agreement with what the church in every age since the time of Jesus Christ has believed, as is reflected in the great ecumenical creeds of the church: the Apostle's Creed, the Nicene Creed, and the Chalcedonian Definition.
 More specifically, we also adhere to the theology that comes out of the Reformation, which sought to recapture the faith as taught in the Scriptures and practiced by the early church.
-We believe these truths are best summarized in the Westminster Confession of Faith, Larger Catechism, Shorter Catechism, and the Testimony of the RPCNA.
+We believe these truths are best summarized in the Westminster Confession of Faith and the Testimony of the RPCNA, Larger Catechism, and Shorter Catechism.
 These documents form the constitution of our church as our public expression of the faith taught in the Scriptures and as a guide for what people can expect us to teach.